jcamier/stock-rag/README.md

 1. **Database connection errors**: Ensure PostgreSQL container is running and healthy
 2. **OpenAI API errors**: Check your API key and rate limits
 3. **Ollama connection issues**: Ensure Ollama is running locally or disable it
+4. **SEC 403 Forbidden errors**: The SEC blocks automated requests from Docker containers.
+Use the pre-downloaded sample documents instead.
+5. **Document ingestion failures**: Ensure the sample documents exist in `sample_documents/` directory

 ### Logs